Dewatering Tubes for Filtration

 |Filling Port Spacing||1 - 3 ports||Average One Port Every 50' of Length|

 Geotextile Tubes Applications

 Geotextile tubes are used in dredging projects to filter sludge materials.
-Dredging prevents sludge and mud buildup, which allows boats and ships to navigate safely through canals and rivers.
-It also prevents flooding.
-Geotextile tubes are perfect for filtering the sludge and sediment from waterways.
+Dredging prevents sludge and mud buildup, allowing boats and ships to navigate safely through canals and rivers.
+Dewatering tubes also prevents flooding.
+Our geotextile tubes are perfect for filtering the sludge and sediment from waterways.

-One Clarion geotextile tubes can also be used to prevent beach erosion when used as a breakwater along the coastline.
-It interrupts the force of the waves which prevents the beach from eroding.
-The dewatering tube is filled with sand and takes the impact of the wave preventing it from washing the beach sand out to sea.
+One Clarion geotextile tubes can also be used to prevent beach erosion when used as a breakwater along the coastlines, by interrupting the force of waves preventing the beach from eroding.
+The dewatering tube is filled with sand and takes the impact of the wave, preventing it from washing the beach sand out to sea.